jzstraley/jzstraley.github.io/_internguidepages/chapter03/5-team-expectations.md

         	- Check Morning Labs as well as any follow up items from the day prior
         		- Start “Lab” & ”Box” System if desired; See Staying Organized
         	- Replace relevant electrolytes/start new meds as needed
-        		- See “Electrolyte Replacement Guidelines” or follow the OG link: MCVU Discuss with senior if needed
+        		- See "[Electrolyte Replacement Guidelines][1]" if needed
+				- Discuss with senior!
 	2. Pre-Rounds
 	3. Morning Report
 	4. Rounds